icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 # "THE ICING PROBLEM - CURRENT STATUS NACA TECHNIQUES AND RESEARCH" [^1]

+## Abstract

+> This paper summarizes some of the techniques used in N.A.C.A. research programs,
+> in flight and in tunnels, to solve aircraft icing problems and it indicates
+> the scope of the data available for the design of aircraft icing protection systems.
+> Sufficient data have been obtained, generalized where possible, and techniques have
+> been established whereby icing-protection requirements for most aircraft components
+> can be determined sufficiently accurately for engineering purposes.
+> The Appendices discuss the icing facilities at the N.A.C.A.
+Lewis laboratory in detail,
+> specific test equipment and techniques used in conducting tests in icing wind tunnels,
+> and several icing instruments.

+## Discussion

 ## Introduction

 This is an excellent summary of the "state of the art" in 1955,